djreiss/cMonkeyNwInf/README.md

+First, please note that this package is in a very rough state.
+That being said, it is still quite usable.

 Here are notes on Running the package (copied from an email):

 The package will also require packages 'lars', 'glmnet', 'Matrix', 'multicore' and all of its dependencies.